nadi726/metronome-app/README.md

     *Optional: make a virtual env for building named build*

-    install buildozer and dependencies
+    install buildozer and dependencies.

-    move buildozer.spec from android folder to main folder
+    move buildozer.spec from android folder to main folder.

-    Run  `buildozer android debug deploy` from terminal
+    Run  `buildozer android debug deploy` from terminal in main project directory.

-# How to use?
+# How to use

-Run main.py from the main project folder (the one containing this readme)
+Run main.py from the main project folder(the one containing this readme).

 # Credits